unparalleled-js/docs-1/connectors/zendesk/update-custom-object-record-action.md

 # Zendesk - Update custom object record action

 Zendesk allows you to configure custom objects to model, store, and retrieve objects that are not native to Zendesk (e.g. Tickets, Users, Organization).
-Find out more about [here](/connectors/zendesk/custom objects.md).
+Find out more about [here](/connectors/zendesk/custom-objects.md).

 This action updates a specific custom object record in your Zendesk instance.
 The record to edit is identified by its Zendesk ID.
-The action will fail if the record cannot be found.

 ![Update custom object record action](/assets/images/connectors/zendesk/update-custom-object-action.png) *Update custom object record action*